Trapss/osuV2.js/README.md

 }
 ```

- ### A guest key will expire, I reccomend you regenerate it every 20 hours
+ ### A guest key will expire, I recommend you regenerate it every 20 hours

+ # Contributing

+ When attempting to contribute please keep code style and formatting consistent as well as naming conventions.